aayushbansal/MarrRevisited/README.md

 ```

 ## Evaluation Script
-The evaluation script is in folder "normals/eval".
+The evaluation script is in "normals/eval" directory.
 The path for data might need a change in the scripts.
 Our results can be downloaded from:

   ```make
   # The surface normal maps generated using our model.